devture/nagadmin/README.rst

 	# Download the source code and go into the main directory

-	# Install the depenedencies with the help of composer
+	# Install the dependencies with the help of composer
 	composer update

 	# Make sure you have a running instance of MongoDB